 The seated height goes to the top of the head so this could be made a lot better if we subtracted the neck and head height.
 It would more like a tailor taking a measure for the length of a shirt like we see on the right.

-Since this distance is something that can’t be change, unless you are dealing with young athletes, we have to work our mechanics around these results.
+Since this distance is something that can’t be changed, unless you are dealing with young athletes, we have to work our mechanics around these results.